Boysitter

 Boysitter (俏摩女搶頭婚 (Qiào Mó Nǚ Qiǎng Tóu Hūn)) is a 2014 Taiwanese romantic-comedy television series created and produced by TVBS.
 Starring Annie Chen, River Huang, Melvin Sia as the main leads with Nita Lei, Yang Qing and Gao Shan Feng as the main supporting cast.
 The original title literally translates to "Pretty Woman Grabs First Marriage".
 Filming began in August 2014 and wrapped up on November 16, 2014.
-First original broadcast began on December 6, 2014, on both TVBS and CTV airing every Saturday night at 9:00-10:00 pm.
+First original broadcast began on December 6, 2014, on both TVBS and CTV, airing every Saturday night at 9:00-10:00 pm.

 Synopsis

-Six years ago Yuan Fei (Annie Chen) runs out on her immature longtime boyfriend Hao Jian Ren (River Huang), when he doesn't show up on their wedding day.
+Six years ago Yuan Fei (Annie Chen) walks out on her immature longtime boyfriend Hao Jian Ren (River Huang), when he does not show up on their wedding day.
 Six years later the two meet again.
-Yuan Fei is now a career driven single mother and also Jian Ren's senior at work.
+Yuan Fei is now a career-driven single mother and also Jian Ren's senior at work.
 The two get entangled in a love triangle when playboy Wen Hao Ran (Melvin Sia) comes into the picture.
 Soon Yuan Fei must choose between her still immature ex-boyfriend Jian Ren or Hao Ran who might just be ready to settle down.

 Plot summary

 During a plane ride home, Hao Jian Ren who is sitting in coach spots a tall statuesque woman in first class who resembles his ex-girlfriend.
-He lies to the flight attendant that he thinks the woman in first class is his long lost sister and agrees to take the flight attendant out to dinner if she lets him go into first class to take a better look at the women.
-But as he is about to lift up the shades covering the mysterious woman's face the plane is preparing to land and he is asked to go back to his seat.
-The mysterious woman in first class is indeed his ex-girlfriend Yuan Fei, who ran out on him six years ago when he didn't show up to their wedding.
+He lies to the flight attendant that he thinks the woman in first class is his long-lost sister and agrees to take the flight attendant out to dinner if she lets him go into first class to take a better look at the women.
+But as he is about to lift up the shades covering the mysterious woman's face, the plane is preparing to land and he is asked to return to his seat.
+The mysterious woman in first class is indeed his ex-girlfriend Yuan Fei, who walked out on him six years ago when he did not show up for their wedding.

-Six years ago Fei pressures Jian Ren into marrying her by withholding sex if he doesn't agree.
+Six years ago Fei pressures Jian Ren into marrying her by withholding sex if he does not agree.
 Jian Ren who is immature and thinking about himself only agreed to Fei's proposal with sex on the line.
 However, on their wedding day Jian Ren does not show up.
-Embarrass and fed up with Jian ren's immature behavior, Fei runs out on him without a word.
+Embarrassed and fed up with Jian Ren's immature behavior, Fei runs out on him without a word.
 However these six years Fei is still keeping tabs on Jian Ren through mutual friends who tells her about Jian Ren's dating life.
 The two meet again when she becomes his senior at work, but she is now a career driven women with a child.